-Essential hypertension is the high blood pressure with unknown cause.
+Essential hypertension is the high blood pressure with an unknown cause.
 It accounts for about 95% of cases.
 Secondary hypertension is the term for high blood pressure with a known cause, such as renal disease, tumors, or oral contraceptives.

-Labile hypertension is said to be present when patient is hypertensive at one time and normotensive at another time.
+Labile hypertension is said to be present when the patient is hypertensive at one time and normotensive at another time.

 Malignant hypertension is the high blood pressures associated with complications like papilledema, retinal exudates, hemorrhage.
 No absolute BP level can be assigned for this condition.
 However, these patients usually have BP around 200/140 mmHg.